Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 Not once had I seen this spell be cast, so I wasn't confident in reproducing it.
 Instead, I pooled the mana in my eyes.

-I formed the little mana there was, hoping it would achieve it's purpose.
+I formed the little mana there was, hoping it would achieve its purpose.
 Shaping it into the image in my mind like clay,
 I was able to form a somewhat stable spell.
 Soul sight.